 If a meeting is not worth writing an agenda – then it is not important enough to waste time on.

 Besides the main topic you must discuss, there are always some additional points on the agenda.
 It is like a scope creep.
 You need to identify everything that will be talked about.
 They will take up time.
 For example, introducing new attendees, voting for the best idea, assigning action items, etc.

 2. Set a Time Limit

 A meeting should be strictly time-boxed.
 Otherwise, it will take as much time as possible.
 Always keep in mind the Parkinson’s law.
 It should start and end at the scheduled time.

 I would suggest you never to delay the start of a meeting.
 By delaying a meeting, you support latecomers.
 On the other hand, those who always come in time are penalized by waiting.

 Also, keep in mind that some people might have other meetings scheduled.
-By finishing your meeting later, you can put them into troubles.
-They will have to either leave your meeting missing the conclusions.
-It is the most important part.
+By finishing your meeting later, you can put them into trouble.
+They will have to leave your meeting either missing the conclusions.
+It is the most crucial part.
 Or they will have to come late for their next meeting.

 The worst thing happens when a delay of one meeting creates a cascading delay for all meetings for the day.

 Each meeting should have a goal.
 To brainstorm a list of ideas.
 To make a decision.
 To sync up the status of a project.
 That is something you need to achieve within the allocated time.
 If you don’t have a purpose clearly defined, then any outcome will suit you.
 Why waste your time?